mgfxer/ComfyUI-FrameFX/README.md

 The Prompt Stack Manager node is designed for the Dream Zoom Workflow with auto-queue functionality in ComfyUI.
 It manages a stack of prompts provided in a multiline text box and cycles through them based on the frame count derived from a seed input.
 This node outputs the current and previous prompts, facilitating live prompt interpolation and seamless transitions between different prompts during animation workflows.
 This node was designed to work as a sister node for the following node:
-`*All of my nodes were created with AI assistance from Chat GPT and Claude.`

 ## Attack Hold Weighted Prompt, (not inside this repo)